Indiana coronavirus updates: Gridlock could delay COVID funds until fall — or longer

 Right now, about a third of the U.S. population lives in areas that are considered at higher risk — mostly in the Northeast and Midwest.
 Those are areas where people should already be considering wearing masks indoors — but Americans elsewhere should also take notice, officials said.

-On Thursday, June 2, 2022, nine Indiana counties (Hamilton, Porter, LaPorte, Owen, Lawrence, Jackson, Bartholomew, Jennings and Decatur) were listed on the CDC data map as having "medium" community risk.
+On Friday, June 3, 2022, 13 Indiana counties (LaPorte, St. Joseph, Starke, Marshall, Pulaski, Fulton, Benton, White, Tippecanoe, Carroll, Clinton, Lawrence, Orange) were listed on the CDC data map as having "medium" community risk.
 Surrounding Indiana, the Louisville (medium) and Chicago (high) metro areas are also deemed at risk by the CDC.

 White House offering additional 8 free COVID-19 tests to public